Kingdom of Tungning: Retreat to Taiwan

-Following the death of Zheng Chenggong in 1662, his son Zheng Jing's succession was met with dissension in Taiwan, where the leaders made Zheng Miao, Zheng Chenggong's fifth son, the successor.
+Following the death of Koxinga in 1662, his son Zheng Jing's succession was met with dissension in Taiwan, where the leaders made Zheng Miao, Koxinga's fifth son, the successor.
 With the support of Xiamen's commanders, Zheng Jing arrived in Taiwan in December 1662 and defeated his political enemies.
 The political infighting caused some followers to become disillusioned and defect to the Qing.
 From September 1661 to August 1662, some 290 officers, 4,334 soldiers, and 467 civilians left Zheng Taiwan.
 Three leading Zheng commanders contacted Qing authorities with the intention to defect but Zheng Jing imprisoned them.
 The defections continued and by 1663, some 3,985 officials and officers, 40,962 soldiers, 64,230 civilians, and 900 ships in Fujian had defected from Zheng held territory.
 To combat population decline, Zheng Jing also promoted migration to Taiwan.
 Between 1665 and 1669 a large number of Fujianese moved to Taiwan under Zheng rule.
 In a few years, some 9,000 Chinese were brought to Taiwan by Zheng Jing.

 The Qing dynasty enacted a sea-ban on coastal China to starve out the Zheng forces.
 In 1663, the writer Xia Lin who lived in Xiamen testified that the Zhengs were short on supplies and the people suffered tremendous hardship due to the Qing sea ban (haijin) policy.
 After Zheng forces retreated completely from the coast of Fujian in 1669, the Qing started relaxing restrictions on maritime trade.
 Due to the sea ban policy, which saw the relocation of all southern coastal towns and ports that had been subject to Zheng raids, migration occurred from these areas to Taiwan.
 About 1,000 previous Ming government officials moved to Taiwan fleeing Qing persecution.